openconfig/public/doc/Integrated-Circuit_pipeline_ggregated_counters_guide.md

 # Intergrated Circuit aggregated pipeline counters guide
 ## Introduction
-This gude discuss semantcs of different counters provided under `openconfig-platform/components/component/integrated-circuit/pipeline-counters` container.
+This gude discuss semantics of different counters provided under `openconfig-platform/components/component/integrated-circuit/pipeline-counters` container.
 The "Integrated Circuit" or I-C, in this document is abstract term refering ASIC or NPUs (or combination of both) that provides packet processing capabilities.